November Birthstones

 • Fire citrine – Vibrant reddish-orange Citrine.
 Rare and expensive variety.

-So what gives Citrine its sunny yellow and orange hues?
-Trace amounts of iron within the quartz create the color, ranging from pale to saturated based on iron content.
+So, what gives Citrine its sunny yellow and orange hues?
+Trace amounts of iron within the quartz create the color, which ranges from pale to saturated based on iron content.

 Natural Citrine Pendant Necklace 10K Yellow Gold